Vehicle registration plates of New York: 2020–present: "Excelsior"

 On August 19, 2019, Governor Andrew Cuomo announced the initiation of a statewide survey to select a new design for New York's license plates, which would be available in April 2020.
 A design was selected in September 2019, depicting the words "New York"; images of Niagara Falls and mountains on the bottom left; the state motto "Excelsior" at bottom center; and a New York City skyline and Long Island lighthouse at bottom right.

 Originally, starting in April 2020, plates older than ten years would have to be replaced upon the renewal of vehicle registration.
 However, as with the Empire Gold plates, there was controversy over the mandatory replacement scheme, leading Cuomo's administration to consider reducing the new-plate fees.
 Ultimately, the requirement to replace plates greater than ten years old was dropped, as long as the plates remained legible.

 The first deliveries of the new plate design to state DMVs took place in April 2020, but ended up being returned without entering circulation.
 These early manufactures, in the series KAA through KCH, were too reflective and thus impossible for toll and speed cameras to read.
 New York state therefore only started issuing Excelsior plates beginning with the KDA series.
 The earlier codes were subsequently issued to motorists following release of the LZA-LZZ plates.

 Standard passenger serials on the Excelsior Plate began at KAA-1000.
-The 'L' series began in 2022, and as of 2025, plates have progressed into the 'M' series.
+The 'L' series began in 2022 and the 'M' series in late 2025.
+As of January 2026, plates had progressed to serials beginning with 'MC'.